Table of contents

 • List all potential features

-• Categorize them using the MoSCoW method (Must have, Should have, Could have, Won’t have)
+• Categorize using the MoSCoW method (Must have, Should have, Could have, Won’t have)

-• Only build the “Must-Have” features for your first version
+• Build only the “Must-Have” features in your first version

-Remember, your MVP is not a final product—it’s a learning tool to validate assumptions and collect early feedback.
+Remember, the MVP is a learning tool to validate assumptions—not a final product.

-• Mapping the user journey (from entry to task completion)
+• Map the user journey from entry to task completion

-• Creating wireframes for each screen or user interaction
+• Create wireframes for each screen or interaction

-Tools like Figma, Balsamiq, or Adobe XD are excellent for wireframing.
+Tools like Figma, Balsamiq, or Adobe XD are excellent for wireframing and ensuring a clean, intuitive UI/UX.

 5. Develop the MVP Using Scalable Technologies

-Break down the MVP development process into small sprints, following Agile methodologies.
-Focus on delivering a working prototype quickly that can be tested in real-world conditions.
+Focus on delivering a working prototype quickly to test in real-world conditions.

-Want a cost-effective build?
-Learn how we save startup budgets in our blog on How Much Does MVP Development Cost?
-A Complete Breakdown
+Pro Tip: For cost-effective development, check our guide: How Much Does MVP Development Cost?
+A Complete Breakdown.

 6. Test, Validate, and Launch to Early Users

-Testing is not optional—it’s critical.
-Conduct both functional and user acceptance testing (UAT) to ensure your MVP is:
+Testing is critical.
+Conduct functional testing and user acceptance testing (UAT) to ensure the MVP is:

 • Bug-free